-The ForestrySA Schools Program has facilitated the involvement of three local schools and hundreds of students since 2007.
-Nurseries have been established on school grounds at Newbery Park Primary, Glenburnie Primary, and Millicent High Schools to provide seedlings for revegetation works.
-Students are also involved in planting and weed control during corridor establishment.
-Activities are linked to the school curriculum enabling them to be part of the regular school program.
+The ForestrySA Biodiversity Schools Program has facilitated the involvement of five local schools and thousands of students since 2007.
+Nurseries have been established on school grounds to provide seedlings for revegetation works.
+Students have also involved in planting and weed control during corridor establishment.
+Activities undertaken in the forest are linked to school curriculums enabling them to be part of the regular school program.
 University and TAFE groups have undertaken many biological surveys in the region.